eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 Sources contain:
 * several addresses (depending on the [connection type](#connection-types) those are interpreted differently, e.g. as queues, topics, etc.)
 * a consumer count defining how many consumers should be attached to each source address
-* an authorization context (see [authorization](#authorization)) specifying in the context of which [authorization subject](basic-acl.html#authorization-subject) messages from the source are authorized
+* an authorization context (see [authorization](#authorization)) specifying which [authorization subject](basic-acl.html#authorization-subject) is used to authorize messages from the source
-* enforcement information defining that only specific messages consumed in this source are processed
+* enforcement information that allows filtering the messages that are consumed in this source
 * [header mapping](connectivity-header-mapping.html) for mapping headers of source messages to internal headers

 #### Source enforcement